TikZSZ/vfio-gpu-passthrough/README.md

 ![](img/customize-before-install.png)

-This is where things differ in my guide, DO NOT delete anything that was added yet!
-Most guides tell u to start attaching your pcie devices etc from here.
-We will instead complete make some changes get windows installed first and then do the rest in next section.
+This is where things differ in my guide, DO NOT delete anything that was added yet! (talking about spice display etc etc) Most guides tell u to start attaching your pcie devices etc from here.
+We will instead complete the windows instllation, make some changes and then do the rest in next section.

 #### 2.2.2 Customize before install

-1. Go to overview -> Chipset -> `Q35` and Firmware > `uefi ending with secboot.fd `very important for win11
+1. Go to overview -> Chipset -> `Q35` and Firmware > `uefi ending with secboot.fd `very important for win11 `since win11 needs secure boot.`

 ![](img/uefi-secboot.png)

-2. Replace driver for our VM hard disk with scsi, for much much better performance
+2. Replace hard disk driver for our VM with scsi, for much much better performance. `Refer arch wiki to know more`

 ![](img/scsi-driver.png)

 3. NIC -> Device model -> virtio `for much better networking driver`

 ![](img/nic-virtio.png)

 > In case u can't proceed windows setup screen without internet then set the Device model as e1000e and setup windows first.
 After that shutdown you can change the driver back to virtio.
 This might be to you important because to install virtio drivers we need to be booted inside windows first.
 4. Add TPM

 ![](img/tpm.png)

 5. Mount [VirtIO driver iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/?C=M;O=D)
 	Add Hardware -> Storage -> Select custom storage ->

 ![](img/virtio-drivers.png)
-Make sure all 3 disks are enabled in boot options, win11 disk, win11 install disk and virtio disk
+Make sure all 3 disks are checked in boot options, win11 parition disk, win11 installation disk and virtio drivers disk.

 > Tip: You can come back to this wizard screen anytime u want just open VM and `View -> Details `

-Click Begin Installation, at format page, u wont see any disks, its important to click on load drivers and browse to virtio cd rom and and select voscsi/amd64 and click install, which will enable windows to communicate with SCSI controller of our disk.
+Now start the VM and Click Begin Installation, in windows format page, u wont see any disks, its important to click on load drivers and browse to virtio cd rom and and select voscsi/amd64 and click install, which will enable windows to communicate with SCSI controller of our disk.

 #### 2.2.3 Customize after install
 > Tip: On Windows setup shift+f10 to open CMD and type `OOBE/PASSBYNRO` to skip windows setup altogether and boot directly into windows.
-If does not work then see above in 2.2.2 how to change Ethernet device Model
+If does not work then see above in 2.2.2 how to change Ethernet device model `which is a way to get networking to work with a emulated driver`

-After windows is installed, go to `device manager` and install ethernet drivers from `virtio CD-ROM` this is important for networking to be enabled, next shutdown VM.
+After windows is installed, open windows `device manager` and install ethernet drivers from `virtio CD-ROM` this is important for networking to be enabled and then shutdown VM.

 Open customize VM window, delete extra devices, spice, console, tablet, usb redirector 1 and 2.

+## 3. Passthrough Settings

 Now its time to add your pcie devices like gpu and audio etc, that we previously highlighted in iommu section
 ![](img/add-pcie-host.png)
 Next time we boot the VM it will directly be running on our monitor so we need to pass through our mouse and keyboard as well
 ![](img/add-usb-host.png)

-## 3. Passthrough Settings
+`After this dont boot the VM yet! we now need to unmount GPU drivers for passthrough to work, below i show how to setup hooks that will automatically unmount and remount the drivers when vm starts and shuts down`

 ### 3.1 Installing Hook Manager